-P.O.
-Box 25, Bogerud 0621 Oslo 6, Norway Manuals can be updated in two ways, new versions and revisions.
-New Iversions consist of a complete new manual which replaces the old manual.
-New versions incorporate all revisions since the previous version.
+Manuals can be updated in two ways, new versions and revisions.
+New versions consist of a completely new manual which replaces the old one, and incorporate all revisions since the previous version.
 Revisions consist of one or more single pages to be merged into the manual by the user, each revised page being listed on the new printing record sent out with the revision.
 The old printing record should be replaced by the new one.

-New versions and revisions are announced in the ND Bulletin and can be ordered as described below.
+New versions and revisions are announced in the ND Customer Support Information and can be ordered from the address below.

-The reader's comments form at the back of this manual can be used both to report errors in the manual and to give an evaluation of the manual.
+The reader's comments form at the back of this manual can be used both to report errors in the manual and give an evaluation of the manual.
 Both detailed and general comments are welcome.